joeybaker/dotfiles/readme.md

         brew cleanup
         # install for neovim
         gem install neovim
+        # install for deoplete in neovim
+        pip3 install neovim
         ```

 * install oceanic-next iTerm theme (the main theme is in the sync folder)